 Gustavus Adolphus student Lissie Artley is involved in the college's voter turnout efforts, and said she sees a lot of interest on campus in the race for St. Peter's House District 18A, between DFL Rep. Jeff Brand and Republican Erica Schwartz.

 "People are actually pretty into it," Artley said.
-She noted that students are getting most of their information about the race from Instagram and TikTok, ads on YouTube and by looking at the candidates' websites.
+She said students are getting most of their information about the race from Instagram and TikTok, ads on YouTube and by looking at the candidates' websites.

 She sees much more engagement with the legislative contest than there was in 2022, and more interest in races up and down the ballot.